Donald Trump Access Hollywood tape: Reactions

 Reaction was swift, with Trump's general election opponent Hillary Clinton among the first political figures to respond to the tape, tweeting shortly after its release, "This is horrific.
 We cannot allow this man to become president."
 Clinton's VP running mate Tim Kaine said of the tape, "It makes me sick to my stomach ...
 I'm sad to say that I'm not surprised."
 At the second presidential debate two days later, Clinton said of the tape, "With prior Republican nominees for president, I disagreed with them, politics, policies, principles, but I never questioned their fitness to serve.
 Donald Trump is different."

-In the second episode of season 42 of Saturday Night Live (first aired on October 8), Alec Baldwin parodied the controversy as Donald Trump.
+In the second episode of season 42 of Saturday Night Live (first aired on October 8), Alec Baldwin parodied the controversy as Trump.
 Samantha Bee, the host of Full Frontal with Samantha Bee, reversed the gender roles in the video and issued an "apology" for the parodied video on Twitter.
 Singer-songwriter Carly Simon donated her 1972 song "You're So Vain" for use in an anti-Trump advertisement – the first time she has ever allowed its use for political purposes – and announced her opposition to Trump in response to the tape.

 Media and legal profession attention

 Touching a person's genitals without consent (also known as groping) is considered sexual assault in most jurisdictions in the United States.
 Many attorneys and media commentators characterized Trump's statements as describing acts of sexual assault.
 Lisa Bloom, a sexual harassment expert and civil rights lawyer, stated: "Let's be very clear, he is talking about sexual assault.
 He is talking about grabbing a woman's genitals without her consent."
-Trump and some of his supporters claimed that Trump was not saying he committed a sexual assault, or denied that groping is sexual assault.
+Trump and some of his supporters claimed that Trump was not saying he had committed a sexual assault or had denied that groping is sexual assault.
 Journalist Emily Crockett says that this is further evidence of a trend to minimize sexual assaults against women.

 John Banzhaf, a George Washington University public interest law professor, stated, "if Trump suddenly and without any warning reached out and grabbed a woman's crotch or breast, it would rather clearly constitute sexual assault", as indicated in Trump's statement "I don't even wait."
-It has been argued, however, that despite Trump having stated "I don't even wait", his full remarks could imply something akin to consent.
+It has been argued, however, that despite Trump having stated "I don't even wait", his full remarks do imply consent.
 This is pointed out by Trump's full remarks having included the statement "and when you're a star, they let you do it.
 You can do anything."

 It brought further media comment on Trump's history of criticizing women for their looks, among other remarks criticized as sexist.
 On October 8, CNN aired segments from multiple interviews Trump gave to The Howard Stern Show prior to his political career in which he made comments similar to those on the Access Hollywood tape.
 In September 2004, Trump comments on his daughter Ivanka's body and, when asked, tells Stern that it is okay for him to call his daughter "a piece of ass".